Yu-Tsern/DigitalCertificateLab/lab1/README.md

 Next, the command of creating self-signed certificate is:

 ```
-openssl req -new -x509 -key private/cakey.pem -out cacert.pem
+sudo openssl req -new -x509 -key private/cakey.pem -out cacert.pem
 ```

-It will ask you to type in information such as country name and organizaton name.
+It will ask you to key in information such as country name and organizaton name.
 If you did modify default values in previous steps, just leave it blank if values inside those brackets are the same as your expectation.
-Note that no server will be setup on CA node, so you can set whatever common name you want.
-However, when it comes to WS node, the common name should be consistent with your configuration.
+Note that no server will be setup on **ca** node, so you can set whatever common name you like.
+However, when it comes to **ws** node, the common name should be consistent with your configuration.

 ```
 root@ca:/etc/ssl# openssl req -new -x509 -key private/cakey.pem -out cacert.pem